MunuheD/MunuheD/README.md

 - **[Scraping Zapier Apps](https://github.com/MunuheD/SCRAPING-ALL-APPS-FROM-ZAPIER-USING-WEB-API-AND-B.S)**: Extracting detailed app data from the Zapier platform using web APIs and Beautiful Soup.
 - **[Scraping U-boat Commanders](https://github.com/MunuheD/SCRAPPING-U-BOAT-COMMANDERS)**: Mining historical data about U-boat commanders from web sources for research and archival purposes.
 ### Desktop Application
-- **[Expense Tracker App](https://github.com/MunuheD/Expense-Tracker-App)**: The goal of the project is to build a desktop application using Python and Tkinter that helps users manage their daily expenses.
+- **[Expense Tracker App](https://github.com/MunuheD/Expense-Tracker-App)**: The goal of this project is to build a desktop application using Python and Tkinter that helps users manage their daily expenses.

 ---